Exploring BDSM Submission: Safe BDSM Practices For Submissive Roles

 Unless you have always had an interest in BDSM, diving into things headfirst may be an intimidating experience.
 When it comes to BDSM, it can be far more helpful to start slowly and build your way up until you've reached a point where you no longer feel that you are comfortable with specific exercises or tools.

-For example, you and your partner can begin to start using blindfolds or handcuffs in the bedroom to help you both ease into the BDSM practice.
-When you feel as though you have correctly communicated while engaging in these sexual exercises, you may want to move onto other products like paddles or whips.
+For example, you and your partner can begin using blindfolds or handcuffs in the bedroom to help you both ease into the BDSM practice.
+When you feel as though you have correctly communicated while engaging in these sexual exercises, you may want to move on to other products like paddles or whips.

 If you find that you are very much into BDSM, you may even find yourself wearing leather or using harnesses during your sexual exploration.
 Start with the basics and stop when you are entirely comfortable with everything that you have done up to that point.